fauna/graphql-workshop/content/next-steps/multi-tenancy-in-fauna/index.md

 {{% /tab %}}
 {{< /tabs >}}

-You require a public key to query this database from your front-end application.
-Go ahead and create a new role and a security key.
+Your front-end application requires a key to query this database.
+Go ahead and create a new role and a security key for this child database.

 Head over to _Security > Roles > New Role_ and create a new role.
 You can name this new role `public`.
 Give read access to `products` and `allProducts` index.

 {{< figure
   src="./images/public_key_1.png"